 When this occurs, management usually requires an obstetric maneuver to relieve and help the delivery progress.
 These maneuvers can increase the forces a baby experiences during delivery.

 Normal forces experienced by the vaginal delivery of a baby’s head demonstrate forces up to 120 Newtons during active pushing of the baby through the birth canal.
-By contrast, the use of a vacuum to extract the baby is associated with forces averaging 225 Newtons, or almost double the force.
+By contrast, the

 High birth weight is another independent risk factor for a neonatal clavicular fracture.
 This is unsurprising as increased birth weight typically relates to the increased size of the baby that must pass through the birth canal.